Group Worksheets in Excel (Table of Content)

-Now right click on any of these sheets and where you will see a list of option.
-In that at the end of it click on Ungroup Sheets.
+Now right-click on any of these sheets, and where you will see a list of options.
+That at the end of it, click on Ungroup Sheets.

-Once you select Ungroup Sheets option, then all the grouped sheet will come back to normal mode.
+Once you select Ungroup Sheets option, then all the grouped sheets will come back to normal mode.

 Let’s consider another example.
 Here we got the sales data of some executives for a month.